buzzingwires/nqiv/DEVELOPING.md

 Helper Scripts
 --------------

+These scripts are specifically written against the dash shell.
+They try to be portable and POSIX compliant, with the exception that the `local` keyword is used extensively.

 * `format_code.sh`: Use clang-format to format code according to the standard for nqiv.

 * `lint_cppcheck.sh`: Lint nqiv code using cppcheck.
 Quite slow but recommended.
 This linter is less zealous than clang-tidy, so warnings should be avoided.